Life Insurance Plans 2019

 In addition to coverage for yourself, you can also enroll in Life Insurance for your eligible family members, including:

 - Your legal spouse or qualified domestic partner

 - Unmarried dependent children who are at least 15 days old, but under age 26

 - Unmarried dependent children who are mentally or physically disabled, or who cannot support themselves due to a handicap

-These coverages are guarantee issue to you as a new hire, which means you do not have to complete an evidence of insurability form and apply for coverage, you can just enroll.
+The coverage above is guarantee issue to you as a new hire, which means you do not have to complete an Evidence of Insurability form and apply for coverage, you can just enroll.

-If you choose coverage for your spouse or qualified domestic partner, you will need to apply using a Prudential Short Form Health Statement during a subsequent annual open enrollment period.
-Supplemental Child Life Insurance does not require the Short Form Health Statement.
+If you choose coverage for your spouse or qualified domestic partner during a subsequent annual Open Enrollment period, Prudential will contact you directly to complete an Evidence of Insurability form as needed.
+Supplemental Child Life Insurance does not require the Evidence of Insurability Form.

 In the event you receive a claim payout, the payout you receive would not be taxable since these coverages are paid with after-tax payroll deductions.

-Please note that the amount of your dependent coverage for a spouse or qualified domestic partner cannot exceed your Basic and Supplemental Life coverage as an employee.
-For example, if your base annual salary is $40,000 and you only have basic life insurance (which is one times your salary), you cannot enroll in the $50,000 benefit for your spouse, unless you also enroll in one times your salary for supplemental life.
+Please note: The amount of your dependent coverage for a spouse or qualified domestic partner cannot exceed the combined total of your Basic and Supplemental Life coverage as an employee.
+For example, if your base annual salary is $40,000 and you only have Basic Life Insurance (which is one times your salary), you cannot enroll in the $50,000 benefit for your spouse, unless you also enroll in one times your salary for Supplemental Life.
 Your total coverage (basic plus supplemental) must be equal to or greater than your spousal coverage.

 Accidental Death and Dismemberment Insurance (AD&D)